ethereum/eth2.0-pm/eth2.0-implementers-calls/call_021.md

 **Mikhail Kalinin**: Working on an update to v0.8 spec, we're almost there, but SSE part is still in progress.

-We started to work on a slot clock mechanism, which is based on network-adjusted time proposed by Vitalik.
+We started to work on a slot clock mechanism.
+We have a PR so far with basic implementation of that proposal.

-We have a PR so far with basic implementation of that protocol.
-I'm going to take my time on that.
-Also we have started a small research to investigate into attestation aggregation strategies.
+We have started a small research to investigate into attestation aggregation strategies.
+The goal is to evaluate an approach that doesn't involve building additional overlays.
   * [Add draft spec for plaintext key exchange protocol #186](https://github.com/libp2p/specs/pull/186)

-The goal is to evaluate an approach that doesn't involve building additional overlays, like handle tree.

 Working on minimal libp2p or JVMs.